aptivate/climate-content-pool/readme.txt

 === Climate Content Pool ===
 Contributors: Aptivate
-Tags: reegle, content pool, api, reeep
+Tags: climate tagger, content pool, api
 Requires at least: 3.7
 Tested up to: 4.2.2
 Stable tag: 1.0.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Climate Content Pool is a plugin that pushes WordPress posts to the reegle Content Pool
+Climate Content Pool is a plugin that uploads WordPress posts to the Climate Tagger Content Pool

 == Description ==

-The Climate Content Pool plugin uses the [reegle Content Pool Push API](http://api.reegle.info/documentation/) to add content to the Reegle Content Pool.
+The Climate Tagger Content Pool Plugin for WordPress is a simple, FREE and easy-to-use way to upload your posts to the “Content Pool” of the well-known [Climate Tagger API](api.climatetagger.net).
+The API has been helping knowledge-driven web sites better catalogue, categorize, contextualize and connect their data with that from the broader climate knowledge community since 2011.
+Through its “Content Pool” Climate Tagger allows organizations to easily connect their data and information resources with other Climate Tagger users.
+By uploading your posts to the “Content Pool” of the Climate Tagger, you will make your content available to a large audience of users looking for climate-related information.

+After installation, a tick-box will appear on the screen where you add or edit your posts, which will allow you to send the post content to the Content Pool.

 [Follow this project on Github](https://github.com/aptivate/climate-content-pool)